CloudLabsAI-Azure/apim-lab/apim-lab/4-policy-expressions/policy-expressions-4-3-transformation.md

 ### Task 3.3: Transformation - XML to JSON

 A frequent requirement is to transform content, especially to maintain compatibility with legacy APIs.
-For this lab we are going back to the **Calculator** API that returned an XML response.
+For this lab we are going back to the **Basic Calculator** API that returned an XML response.

 1. On **Design tab (1)**, select **Add two integers operation (2)**, then in **Outbound processing (3)** section click on **Policy code editor `</>` (4)** to transform the response body to JSON.